RalphHightower/blog/_posts/2025/08/2025-08-04-GAO2025FebFederalDebt.md

 Congress and the administration will need to make major changes to put the country on a sustainable fiscal path.
 These changes will involve hard choices to balance the potential effects on individuals and businesses.

-#### GAO has suggested that Congress develop a strategy for achieving fiscal sustainability.
+GAO has suggested that Congress develop a strategy for achieving fiscal sustainability.

-##### The sooner changes to revenue and spending policies are made, the less drastic these changes will need to be.
+The sooner changes to revenue and spending policies are made, the less drastic these changes will need to be.

-###### Federal spending breakdown

-###### Address the spending and revenue imbalance
+#### Address the spending and revenue imbalance

 Congress and the administration will need to make decisions about spending programs, including mandatory spending programs—like Social Security and Medicare—that make up nearly two-thirds of federal spending.

 For mandatory spending programs, anyone who is eligible receives benefits, so Congress does not approve program spending each year.

 Revenue will also be an important piece of the puzzle.
-For example, in fiscal year 2024, we estimated that tax deductions, credit, and other tax benefits reduced federal revenue by \$1.6 trillion, compared to total revenue collections of almost \$4.9 trillion.
+For example, in fiscal year 2024, we estimated that tax deductions, credit, and other tax benefits reduced federal revenue by $1.6 trillion, compared to total revenue collections of almost $4.9 trillion.
 It is not always clear how successful these tax policies are at meeting their goals.

 Medicare and Social Security cards icon

-###### Address financing gaps for Social Security and Medicare
+#### Address financing gaps for Social Security and Medicare

 Decisions will also need to be made to shore up the trust funds that support Social Security retirement and survivor benefits and the Medicare Hospital Insurance program.
 It is projected that in 8 and 11 years, respectively, the funds won't have enough money to pay for full benefits for all recipients (about 67 million people in 2024).
 Legislation will be needed to address the problem.

 Bar chart to money icon

-###### Pursue other opportunities to improve fiscal responsibility
+#### Pursue other opportunities to improve fiscal responsibility

 There are other opportunities for the federal government to improve its fiscal position, though they wouldn’t be enough to put the nation on a sustainable fiscal path.
 The government could save billions of dollars if it limited improper payments—those that should not have been made or that were made in the wrong amount.
 The government could also raise revenue by collecting a portion of the hundreds of billions of dollars in taxes that are owed but not paid.